Transocean Ltd. research snapshot

 Business essence

 Customers pay Transocean because they need specialized ultra-deepwater and harsh-environment rigs to drill offshore wells.
-Transocean converts its large fleet of high-spec floaters, crew expertise, safety record, and operational reliability into contract drilling revenue and cash flow.
+Transocean converts its fleet of 27 high-specification floaters and semisubmersibles, crew expertise, safety record, and operational reliability into contract drilling revenue and free cash flow, with Q1 2026 revenue efficiency of 97.3% and record average daily revenue of $476,000.

 Moat

-The moat comes from fleet scale (one of the largest high-spec ultra-deepwater fleets globally), deepwater operational expertise accumulated over decades, long-term customer relationships with major and national oil companies, and high barriers to entry in building new ultra-deepwater rigs.
+The moat comes from fleet scale as one of the largest high-specification ultra-deepwater fleets globally, deepwater operational expertise built over decades, long-term customer relationships with major and national oil companies such as Petrobras, Equinor, Vår Energi, and Harbour Energy, and high barriers to entry in building new ultra-deepwater rigs.
 It is weaker because rigs are commoditized during downturns and dayrates are highly cyclical.

 Munger risk inversion

-The thesis fails if the Valaris acquisition is blocked by regulators or closes on unfavorable terms, if dayrates decline sharply, if fleet utilization drops below breakeven, if oil prices remain depressed, if E&P companies shift capital away from offshore, if the combined company struggles to service its debt, or if free cash flow turns negative.
+The thesis fails if the Valaris acquisition is blocked by regulators or closes on unfavorable terms, if dayrates decline sharply, if fleet utilization drops below breakeven, if oil prices remain depressed, if E&P companies shift capital away from offshore, if the combined company struggles to service its debt, if free cash flow turns negative, or if equity issuance dilutes existing holders further after shares already rose about 17% year over year.

 Management